tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 [^24]: They are justified freely by his grace through the redemption that is in Christ Jesus.

-[^25] Ihinandog siya ng Diyos bilang kabayaran para sa mga kasalanan sa pagdanak ng kaniyang dugo, na tinatanggap sa pamamagitan ng pagtitiwala, para maipakita ang kaniyang katuwiran, dahil nagpigil ang Diyos at nilagpasan niya ang mga kalasalang nakaraan.
+[^25] Ihinandog siya ng Diyos bilang kabayaran para sa mga kasalanan sa pagdanak ng kaniyang dugo, na tinatanggap sa pamamagitan ng pagtitiwala, para maipakita ang kaniyang pagiging matuwid, dahil nagpigil ang Diyos at nilagpasan niya ang mga kalasalang nakaraan.

 [^25]: God presented him as an atoning sacrifice in his blood, received through faith, to demonstrate his righteousness, because in his restraint God passed over the sins previously committed.

-[^26] Ihinandog siya ng Diyos upang ipakita ang kaniyang katuwiran sa mga araw na ito, para siya ay maging matuwid at at igawad ang katuwiran sa mananalig kay Hesus.
+[^26] Ihinandog siya ng Diyos upang ipakita ang kaniyang pagiging matuwid sa mga araw na ito, para siya ay maging matuwid at at igawad ang pagiging matuwid sa magtitiwala kay Hesus.

 [^26]: God presented him to demonstrate his righteousness at the present time, so that he would be righteous and declare righteous the one who has faith in Jesus.